Azure/RGCOPY/rgcopy-docu.md

 > :warning: **Warning:** Unlike other RGCOPY features, File Copy requires running code inside the source RG and the target RG. **Therefore, the stability of this feature depends on the OS and other running software inside the VMs.** This feature has been tested with SUSE Linux Enterprise Server and SAP workload.
 Using this feature is on your own risk.
 To be on the save side, you should use database backup and restore rather than converting the database disks using RGCOPY.

 For the source RG, RGCOPY must know the mount points inside the VMs for all disks and volumes.
-Hereby, RGCOPY can backup all files that are stored in these mount points to an SMB share in the source RG.
+Hereby, RGCOPY can backup all files that are stored in these mount points to an NFS share in the source RG.
 In the target RG, new disks or volumes are created for these mount points.
-After that, RGCOPY restores the files from the SMB share to the mount points in the target RG.
+After that, RGCOPY restores the files from the NFS share to the mount points in the target RG.

 The following requirements must be met in the source RG:
 - The VMs must run on Linux: This feature has only been tested on **SUSE** Linux Enterprise Server.